-WASHINGTON, D. C. PROSPECTOS OF THE EIGHTH VOLUME OF THE NATIONAL ERA.
+WASHINGTON, D. C.

+PROSPECTUS OF THE EIGHTH VOLUME OF THE NATIONAL ERA.

 G. BAILEY, EDITOR AND PROPRIETOR.
 JOHN G. WHITTIER, CORRESPONDING EDITOR.
-WASHINGTON, D. C.

-The National Era is a weekly newspaper, devoted to Literature and Politics.

-In Literature, it sims to unite the Beautiful with the True, and to make both immediately subscrient to the practical purposes of every.
+WASHINGTON, D. C. The National Era is a weekly newspaper, devoted to Literature and Politics.
+In Literature, it rims to unite the Beautiful with the True, and to make both immediately subservient to the practical purposes of every-In Politics, it advocates the Rights of Man,